-I currently teach on the Honours Course Digital Society: Digital Technology, Inequality and Culture in the School of Social and Political Sciences at the University of Glasgow.
-I have also designed and delivered lectures focusing on critical media studies, youth studies and the sociology of consumption, as well as on the use of the internet and new media in social research.
-I have teaching experience both at postgraduate and undergraduate levels.
+I have designed and delivered lectures focusing on critical media studies, youth studies and the sociology of consumption, as well as on the use of the internet and new media in social research (see below).
+I also taught on the Honours Course Digital Society: Digital Technology, Inequality and Culture (2019-2020) in the School of Social and Political Sciences at the University of Glasgow.

 Repurposing Social Media Platforms for Qualitative Research

 Qualitative Methods (Postgraduate Level), Graduate School, College of Social Sciences, The University of Glasgow, October 2019

 This lecture was designed for the Qualitative Method postgraduate programme and critically examined the use and repurposing of social media platforms, data and features for qualitative inquiry.
 Drawing on my research in which I repurposed Facebook Activity Logs and Search History as digital prompts in interview settings, the lecture addressed the ethical and practical issues raised by repurposing features not originally designed for research and encouraged students to reflect more broadly upon the methodological opportunities and challenges of using digital data and devices in social research.

 A version of this lecture was given for the same programme in 2018.

 Social Media and Consumption: Critical Perspectives on the Culture of Connectivity

 MSc Sociology of Consumption, School of Social and Political Sciences, University of Glasgow, November 2018